lijumjose/VIPMP/src/pages/docs/recommendations/index.md

 ### Refresh date

-Each propensity object includes a `refreshDate` field in UTC ISO-8601 format, indicating when the underlying model last scored the customer.
-Each model type may refresh on a different cadence, typically weekly.
+Each propensity object includes a `refreshDate` field in UTC ISO-8601 format that indicates when the customer was last scored by the underlying model.
+Refresh frequency varies by model type:

+- `churn` data is typically refreshed monthly
+- `seatExpansion` data is typically refreshed weekly

+**Note:** Refreshes may occasionally occur earlier than expected due to model updates or data corrections.
+This is expected and does not indicate an error.

 ### Availability and error handling